 Before each session, participants are briefly surveyed on the key things they hope to achieve through the training, and asked to submit a short summary or “pitch” about their work that will be developed in the masterclass.

-This day-long masterclass can be delivered on-site around Australia by request, or at the University of Melbourne’s Centre for the Study of Higher Education.
+This day-long masterclass can be delivered on-site around Australia by request.

-By the end of the day, you’ll leave with the skills to dramatically improve your chances of attracting more positive attention for your work, whether that’s in important grant applications or by having your work published in the media.
+By the end of the day, you’ll leave with the skills to dramatically improve your chances of attracting more positive attention for your work.

 When I was at the Australian Research Council we used to say that you could not make a bad proposal good by using high-quality writing – but you could make a good idea fail without it.
 After your workshop I have a better understanding of the relationships between good journalism and good grant applications. – CDU Pro-Vice Chancellor Research & Research Training, and past Masterclass participant, Professor Lawrence Cram